-To enhance oversight and accountability, leading practices suggest that a headquarters construction office (or Change Control Board) review all construction change orders and (if appropriate) recommend for approval.
+Leading practices suggest that a headquarters construction office (or Change Control Board) review all construction change orders and (if appropriate) recommend for approval, which would enhance project oversight and accountability.
 Valley Water's construction policies and procedures do not address the use of a central body to oversee change orders.
 Instead, Valley Water implements delegated review and approval authority for change orders for both small and large-scale projects.

 TAP International determined that the change order review and approval process can benefit from a different oversight process because the current process is not fully effective at mitigating potential risks, especially on large-scale projects.
-Presently, Valley Water relies on various individuals delegated to review and approve change orders from project and construction managers to the CEO, including requesting Board of Director approval on some of them depending on the price of the change.
+Presently, Valley Water relies on various individuals delegated to review and approve change orders from project and construction managers to the CEO, including requesting Board of Directors approval on some of them depending on the price of the change.
 However, Valley Water has not assigned responsibility and authority to one single body or unit within Valley Water to: